Beaver Crossing in Seward County, Nebraska — The American Midwest (Upper Plains)

 Erected by Beaver Crossing Chamber of Commerce; Nebraska State Historical Society.
 (Marker Number 394.)

 Location.
 40° 46.607′ N, 97° 16.629′ W. Marker is in Beaver Crossing, Nebraska, in Seward County.
 Marker can be reached from Elk Street.
-Touch for map.
-The marker is located in Beaver Crossing City Park, accessible from the south of the park (Elk Street), perhaps 150 feet north of the park entrance.
+The marker is located in Beaver Crossing City Park, accessible Touch for map.
 Marker is in this post office area: Beaver Crossing NE 68313, United States of America.
+Touch for directions.

 Also see . . .
 Beaver Crossing.
 The University of Nebraska at Lincoln's history of Beaver Crossing, including the mill.
 (Submitted on September 24, 2014.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 1, 2014, by Joan Shurtliff of Seward, Nebraska.
-This page has been viewed 356 times since then.
+It was originally submitted on September 1, 2014, by Joan Shurtliff of Seward, Nebraska.
+This page has been viewed 415 times since then and 27 times this year.
 Photos: 1. submitted on September 1, 2014, by Joan Shurtliff of Seward, Nebraska.
 2, 3, 4. submitted on October 16, 2014, by Bill Kirchner of Tucson, Arizona. • Andrew Ruppenstein was the editor who published this page.